qualityshepherd/brine/posts/signal_flares.md

 ### Disease at Scale

-Big server means mods.
-There's only so many peeps that can self-regulate.
+A big server means mods.
+There's only so many peeps that can self-moderate.
 But **mods are a band-aid for having too many people you don't actually trust.**

 ### Quality over Quantity